abuech2s/nmeasim/Readme.md

  * `ip` is used in case of `sink=udp` and is the target address.
  * `port` is the TCP-Socket-Port or in case of `sink=udp` the target port.
  * `nroftracks` equals to the number of generated tracks.
- * `sleeptime` is the length of the time break, when an AIS stream is reinitialized again
+ * `sleeptime` is the length of the time break, when an AIS route is reinitialized again

 ### Advices: